barrie-cork/thesis-grey-may/project_docs/architecture/wasp_approach.md

 4. **Enhanced Security**: Using built-in authentication and authorization reduces security risks.

 5. **Improved Developer Experience**: Type safety and consistent patterns improve developer productivity.

+## Wasp v0.16.0 Changes and Considerations

+Wasp v0.16.0 introduced several changes that affected our implementation:

+1. **Entity Definition**: Entities are now defined exclusively in schema.prisma, not in main.wasp.

+2. **Auth System**: The authentication system was significantly redesigned with separate auth models that are automatically created and linked to the User entity.

+3. **Component API**: Form components have been updated with newer prop names (additionalFields instead of additionalSignupFields).

+4. **Hook Function Signatures**: Auth hooks have specific return type expectations:
+   - onBeforeSignup should return void, not an object with modified data
+   - Data transformation is handled by userSignupFields, not hooks

+5. **Type Inference**: TypeScript type inference is improved with the satisfies operator.

 ## Implementation Examples